Buehler leads Dodgers over Rays 6-2 for 2-1 Series lead

 He started 15 of 21 batters with strikes and threw strikes on 67 of 93 pitches.
 Buehler didn’t allow a hit until Manuel Margot’s one-out double in the fifth.
 Willy Adames then drove in Margot with another double.

-The Rays’ only other hit off him was Austin Meadows’ leadoff single in the sixth.
+Tampa Bay’s only other hit off him was Austin Meadows’ leadoff single in the sixth.

+“You can see the fastball just pop through the zone,” Rays manager Kevin Cash said.
+“Other than a few breaking balls here or there, it was very much a there it is, hit it approach.
+You totally understand and appreciate why he’s so talented.
+He’s got a really special fastball that gets on hitters and commands it well.”

-Tampa Bay batters were kept off balance by his mix of 59 four-seam fastballs, 14 knuckle-curves, 12 sliders and eight cut fastballs.
+Rays batters were kept off balance by his mix of 59 four-seam fastballs, 14 knuckle-curves, 12 sliders and eight cut fastballs.
 He became the first pitcher in the Series with 10 or more strikeouts in six or fewer innings, part of analytic changes in modern baseball that have led to shorter starter outings in an era of vastly increased whiffs.

+“That might have been the best I’ve ever seen him,” Barnes said.

 Blake Treinen and Brusdar Graterol followed with a scoreless inning apiece.
-Kenley Jansen gave up Randy Arozarena’s eighth homer of the postseason in the ninth before closing it out.
+Kenley Jansen gave up Randy Arozarena’s record-tying eighth homer of the postseason before closing out the four-hitter.

 Morton, a right-hander who turns 37 on Nov.
 12, had entered unbeaten in seven straight postseason decisions, one shy of Orlando Hernandez’s record, including wins in five consecutive postseason starts.
 But he took the loss, allowing five runs and seven hits in 4 1/3 innings — more than the four runs total he gave up in his previous five postseason starts combined.

 No Rays starter has finished the fifth inning in their last five Series starts since Matt Garza in Game 3 against Philadelphia in 2008.
-Tampa Bay repeated its pattern of a dozen years ago, losing the opener, winning the next game and dropping the third,
+Tampa Bay repeated its pattern of a dozen years ago, losing the opener, winning the next game and dropping the third.

+“I wasn’t particularly sharp,” Morton said.
+“I felt like I was able to get two strikes pretty quickly with a lot of guys and just not able to put them away.”

 Turner put the Dodgers ahead on Morton’s 14th pitch, turning on a high 94.8 mph fastball with a 1-2 count and driving the ball 397 feet over the left-field wall.
 Turner’s home run was the Dodgers’ team record 24th this postseason and the 11th of Turner’s postseason career over 69 games, tying the team record set by Duke Snider over 36 games with the Brooklyn and Los Angeles Dodgers from 1954 to 1959.

-Los Angeles extended the lead to 3-0 in the third when Morton hit Seager on a toe with a pitch, Turner doubled and Max Muncy drove a cutter into center for a two-run single.
+Los Angeles extended the lead to 3-0 in the third when Morton hit Corey Seager on a toe with a pitch, Turner doubled and Max Muncy drove a cutter into center for a two-run single.

-After singles by Cody Bellinger and Joc Pederson, Barnes drove in a run with the safety squeeze to first baseman Ji-Man Choi, the first RBI bunt in the Series since the Rays’ Jason Barlett in Game 2 in 2008 and the first since for the Dodgers since Billy Cox in Game 3 of 1953.
+After singles by Cody Bellinger and Joc Pederson, Barnes drove in a run with the safety squeeze to first baseman Ji-Man Choi, the first RBI bunt in the Series since the Rays’ Jason Barlett in Game 2 in 2008 and the first since for the Dodgers since Billy Cox in 1953.

 Mookie Betts followed with a two-out RBI single that made it 5-0, and Barnes homered off John Curtiss in the sixth.
-Five of the Dodgers’ first six runs scored with two outs, raising their total to nine of 18 (four of 12) in the Series and 50 of 87 (45 of 81) in the postseason.
+Five of the Dodgers’ first six runs scored with two outs, raising their total to nine of 18 in the Series and 50 of 87 in the postseason.

+“Obviously there’s two outs, but you can still build an inning not giving away at-bats,” Betts said.
+“That’s how you win a World Series.”

 SWIPING

-Betts stole two bases, giving him three in the Series and six in the postseason,
+Betts stole two bases, giving him three in the Series and six in the postseason.

 OPEN AND SHUT